Double Your Money

-Double Your Money was a British quiz show hosted by Hughie Green.
+Double Your Money was a British game show hosted by Hughie Green.
 Originally broadcast on Radio Luxembourg since 1950 and based on the American radio quiz Take It Or Leave It (1940–1947), it transferred to ITV in September 1955, a few days after the commercial channel began broadcasting.
 It was produced by Associated-Rediffusion until 1964 and then by Rediffusion London and it finished in 1968 when the company lost its franchise.
-There were 260 thirty-minute episodes.